Gaurav2485/Livy/README.md

 Getting Started
 1. Install Livy
-Download Livy packages from here.
+Download Livy packages from here.Apache Livy 0.7.1-incubating (zip)

 2. Run Livy
 To run the Livy server, you will also need an Apache Spark installation.
 You can get Spark releases at https://spark.apache.org/downloads.html.
 Livy requires at least Spark 1.6 and supports both Scala 2.10 and 2.11 builds of Spark.
 To run Livy with local sessions, first export these variables: